JuchangKim/JuchangKim/README.md

 :handshake: Let's Connect!
 I’m always eager to explore new opportunities, collaborate on projects, or just talk tech.
-Feel free to reach out via LinkedIn or Email.
+Feel free to reach out via LinkedIn(www.linkedin.com/in/juchang-kim).

 Thanks for stopping by, and happy coding!